SurniaUlula/wpsso-organization/readme.txt

 * Select a more specific Schema Organization sub-type for Google's Knowlege Graph and Organization markup.

-* Include address / place / location information in your Schema Organization markup when used in combination with the [WPSSO Place / Location and Local Business Meta](https://wordpress.org/plugins/wpsso-plm/) add-on.
+* Select an optional place / location / address for your Schema Organization markup when used with the [WPSSO Place / Location and Local Business Meta](https://wordpress.org/plugins/wpsso-plm/) add-on.

-* Download the Free version from [GitHub](https://surniaulula.github.io/wpsso-organization/) or [WordPress.org](https://wordpress.org/plugins/wpsso-organization/).

 <h3>WPSSO ORG Additional Features (Pro version)</h3>